yunying61/gitTest/readme.txt

-git is a version control system. git
+Git is a version control system.
+Git is a free software.
+now I'm learning it.